Anthropic

 anthropic_cache_tool_definitionssetting (adds cache point to last tool definition) - Messages: Via

-CachePointmarkers oranthropic_cache_messagessetting (adds cache points to message content)
+CachePointmarkers (adds cache points to message content)

 Each setting uses at most 1 cache point, but you can combine them.
+If the total exceeds 4, Pydantic AI automatically trims excess cache points from older messages.

 from pydantic_ai import Agent, CachePoint